PLangHQ/plang/Documentation/Install.md

 For Linux users, follow these steps:

-1. Navigate to [https://github.com/PLangHQ/plang/releases](https://github.com/PLangHQ/plang/releases) and download the latest release zip file for Linux.
+1. Navigate to [https://github.com/PLangHQ/plang/releases](https://github.com/PLangHQ/plang/releases) and download the latest release zip file for Linux, plang-linux-x64.zip or plang-linux-arm64.zip for ARM
 2. Extract the zip file to a directory such as `/usr/local/plang/`.

 ### Setting Permissions